198thread/pmos_stuff/Bootloop_important_updates.md

 #### Boot Loop

+_Do not follow instructions from here unless you wholly understand and accept any and all loss, damage, harm and liability as solely your responsibility._

 This is the bootloop:
     _2s of_
     Device:_Your device is applying important updates, Please do not turn it off_